-However, unlike a lapel flower, which is a very dapper casual choice, they add a touch of grace and formality to the occasion.
+However, unlike a synthetic lapel flower, which is a dapper yet arguable more casual choice, they add a touch of grace and formality to the occasion.

 See All Our Suits Content!